 We all clamber out of the room.
 Mia and I wander after Ruko into the next doorway.
 He walks into a room with a bunch of displays and a few tables of random tech I have never seen before.
 I know I have to select something new to add.
 We already have shelter and the essentials covered.

 I walk around the room and can't help but notice a lot of the gadgets here are spherical or cylindrical.
-Mia walks around the room, I assume she may be interested in something as well.
+Mia walks around the room.
+I assume she may be interested in something as well.
 I pick up a disk with a green light-up push button.

 "What's this?"
 I ask Ruko.

-"I think this is going to be my gear."
-I say.
+"I think this is going to be my gear," I say.

 "Get another."
-Mia instructs as she holds on to what seems to be a dagger.
+Mia instructs as she holds onto what seems to be a dagger.
 "I'll also take this."
 She waves it so that Ruko can see it as well.

 It seems like shopping for this stuff with Mia is natural, comfortable even.
 A sense of security is there when she is calm.
-If she is scared, I know I have reason to be.
+If she’s scared, I know I have reason to be.
 She is someone who has no reason to fear, so if she is afraid, it has to be a damn good reason.
 At least to me, it seems this way.

 "Alright."
 I nod as I walk around and take another look.